 Red Lake introduction

-Located 43km north of Woomera, the Red Lake FPS-16 Radar had been built by the UK and Australian governments to track Blue Streak launches from the nearby Woomera Rocket Range.
+Located 43km north of Woomera, the Red Lake RCA FPS-16 Radar had been built in 1959 by the UK and Australian governments to track Blue Streak launches from the nearby Woomera Rocket Range.
 In the preparations for Project Mercury, an agreement was reached with the US for the FPS-16 to be used to support Mercury tracking.

-It was because of this arrangement that the NASA Telemetry and Control station, with air to ground voice and telemetry, was established at the same location – just 600 metres east of the FPS-16 site.
+It was because of this arrangement that the NASA Telemetry and Acquisition station, with air to ground voice and telemetry, was established at the same location – just 600 metres east of the FPS-16 site.

 Warren Berkery, who was a team leader and console operator on the FPS16 tracking radars at Red Lake and Mirikata, says that the Red Lake FPS-16 was also a critical site involved in NASA Project Gemini launches and early project Apollo tests.